Dentist

 At the check up

-• Carry out a full examination of your mouth, teeth and gums
+• Look at your mouth, teeth and gums

-• Ask about your general health and any problems you have had with your teeth, mouth or gums since your last visit
+• Ask about your health and any problems since your last visit

-• Ask about and give advice about your diet, smoking and drinking
+• Give advice about diet, smoking and drinking

-The NHS England photo story Going to the dentist shows how Katrina gets the right care when she goes to the dentist by asking for reasonable adjustments.
+You can look at the NHS England photo story Going to the dentist to see how Katrina gets the right care by asking for reasonable adjustments.

-Widgit Health explain going to the dentist including x-rays and fillings in easy read.
+Widgit Health also explains going to the dentist in easy read, including x-rays and fillings.

 Dental emergencies